SteveBarnett/Remixing/_thinking/notes-from-the-ai-con.md

 - One of the best strategies to cut through the hype is to ask questions about the brass tacks of the system being promoted.
 - What is being automated?
 What goes in, and what comes out?
 - Can you connect the inputs to outputs?
 What is the evidence that there is sufficient information in the input to determine the output?
-Are these systems being described as human- For any system sold as an “AI [human role]”, we can always ask: What motivates calling this thing by that name?
+Are these systems being described as human
+- For any system sold as an “AI [human role]”, we can always ask: What motivates calling this thing by that name?
 - What else do we expect of people in that role, and who is falling for the suggestion that this system can also do those things?
 - Relatedly, we should be on the lookout for ranked-order comparisons between automated systems and people.
 - Software systems are tools, which people use to do things.
 We wouldn’t say that hammers have a “superhuman” ability to drive in nails, nor that airplanes have a “superhuman” ability to fly.